Difference Between Average Velocity and Instantaneous Velocity

 Average Velocity vs Instantaneous Velocity

 Average Velocity is a vector quantity calculated by dividing the move by the total time taken, while Instantaneous velocity is the velocity of an object in motion at a specific point in time.
-Time taken for the rate of change of an object’s position in the former is longer than that in the latter.
+The time taken for the rate of change of an object’s position in the former is longer than that in the latter.

 Average Velocity vs Instantaneous Velocity